vecin2/em_automation/README.md

 For EM developement there are a set templates which implement basic tasks, e.g. add a verb, add an entiy, etc...
 These Templates will be provided on demand.

-### Windows Console Tools
-If you find the Windows console is too slow, e.g no path autocompletion,  hard copy and paste, etc, you can  look at other options:
-- [Clink]( http://mridgers.github.io/clink/): very light weight tool which add a set features to the Windows console.
-- [git-bash](https://gitforwindows.org/): its a different terminal which allows  bash-style autocompletion as well and several linux commands.
-- [cygwin](https://www.cygwin.com/): a large collection of GNU and Open - Source tools which provide functionality similar to a Linux distribution on Windows.

 # Template Design

 How template values are prompted to the user is determined entirely by how the template is written.
 So having a set of well designed templates is the key for generating scripts rapidly.